Anyone who signed up for an annual storage plan with Cord Blood Registry (CBR) to bank their child’s cord blood or cord tissue.

 A class action lawsuit could help parents get back the difference between what they paid in annual storage fees and what they expected to pay.
 It could also force CBR to change the way it represents its fees.

 August 31, 2021 – Lawsuit Filed

 A proposed class action lawsuit has been filed accusing Cord Blood Registry of charging undisclosed and increasing costs to continue to preserve the cord blood of their customers’ children.
 Specifically, the suit claims that CBR “slyly and substantially” increases its annual storage fees over time, leading consumers to pay hundreds more than what they initially agreed to for cord blood storage.
-Read more about the filed case here or contact us with your experience using the form on this page.
+Read more about the filed case here.

 Attorneys working with ClassAction.org would like to talk to anyone who signed up with Cord Blood Registry (CBR) to store their child’s cord blood or cord tissue.